RMBaez/Carnage/README.md

 <h2>Program walk-through</h2>

 <b>Answer the question below <br/>
-Examine the logs and identify the user that the adversary was trying to impersonate.
+Without downloading the file, what is the name of the file in the zip file?

 <p align="center">
 The answer was dicussed in an earlier question.
 User A1berto is impersonating Alberto